Episcopus vagans: Eastern Orthodox

 Within the Eastern Orthodox Church, Aftimios Ofiesh was consecrated by Archbishop Evodkim Meschersky.
 He later, with Metropolitan Platon of the present-day Orthodox Church in America, established the American Orthodox Catholic Church.
 Through Ofiesh and the American Orthodox Catholic Church, men such as Sophronios Beshara, Ignatius Nichols (considered also an Independent Old Catholic wandering bishop), and Joseph Zuk were consecrated.

 Beshara continued to lead the American Orthodox Catholic Church—whose canonical status was disputed and rejected—and Nichols was deposed, continuing to work with Independent Catholics and consecrating others.
 Notably, one of the many men consecrated by Nichols was Bishop Alexander Turner, who was received into the Greek Orthodox Church of Antioch after an eight-year probationary period.
 He would be one of the principal founders of the Antiochian Western Rite Vicariate.
 Zuk would later become a bishop of the Ukrainian Orthodox Church of the USA, which would later join under the Ecumenical Patriarchate.
 Christopher Contogeorge, consecrated by Beshara in the American Orthodox Catholic Church, would also serve in the Greek Orthodox Archdiocese of America and as exarch for the Greek Orthodox Church of Alexandria.

+Though Philaret Denysenko was defrocked and excommunicated by the Russian Orthodox Church; and though he established the Kyiv Patriarchate as an attempted autocephalous Ukrainian church; he would be reinstated and recognized as a bishop by the Ecumenical Patriarchate alongside clergy consecrated by him including Epiphanius of Kyiv of the Orthodox Church of Ukraine.